Bears vs. Gauchos: First Round Betting Trends, Record ATS, Home/Road Splits

 Baylor vs. UCSB: Betting Trends, Record ATS, Home/Road Splits - First Round

-The No. 3 Baylor Bears (22-10) and the No. 14 UCSB Gauchos (27-7) are poised to meet in their first-round matchup in the NCAA Tournament on Friday, beginning at 1:30 PM on TNT.
-Baylor is a 10.5-point favorite in this matchup.
-Here's everything you need to know about this South Region matchup as you fill out your brackets.
-The over/under in the matchup is set at 143.5.
+The No. 3 seed Baylor Bears (22-10) and the No. 14 seed UCSB Gauchos (27-7) will meet on Friday at 1:30 PM in the opening round of the NCAA Tournament.
+Baylor is a 10.5-point favorite in the contest, which airs on TNT.
+Here's everything you need to know ahead of this 3-14 matchup in the South Region bracket.
+The point total is 141.5 in the matchup.

 Baylor vs. UCSB Odds & Info